Ozempic®

 Ozempic® should not be used if it has been frozen.

-Read the instructions printed later in this leaflet carefully in order to prepare and handle your Ozempic® pen correctly.
+Read the instructions printed with this leaflet carefully in order to prepare and handle your Ozempic® pen correctly.

 If you forget to use Ozempic®